Kampong Bukit Beruang, Brunei

-Kampong Bukit Beruang is a village in Tutong District, Brunei, about 13 km from the district town Pekan Tutong.
+Kampong Bukit Beruang (Kampung Bukit Beruang), also simply known as Bukit Beruang, is a village in Tutong District, Brunei, about 13 km from the district town Pekan Tutong.
 The population was 6,157 in 2016.
 It is one of the villages within Mukim Telisai, a mukim subdivision in the district.
 It comprises the original village settlement as well as the public housing estate Bukit Beruang National Housing Scheme.

+Etymology

+The name Bukit Beruang, meaning "Hill of Bears", is one of the more well-known place names.
+According to one myth, bears used to inhabit the area, which is how the place got its name.
+Sungai Beruang (Bears' Stream) is the name of a creek in Tutong, which may be related to the same bears.

+The village was originally named Tepangan Beruang, which means 'A tree where a bear nests'.
+Bears were believed to nest on trees and that tree was called tepangan.
+At the time, the village had many bears to the point where it was a common sight in the forest, especially by some people from Kampong Penyatang and Kampong Danau who used boats through Penyatang River and Uropyang River.
+These rivers were used as a route for them to go back and forth for farming activities and visiting (buying and selling).

+History

+Kampong Bukit Beruang was the meeting site between the people on the land side, namely Kampong Bukit Udal and its surroundings and from the villages on the north side such as Kampong Penyatang, Kampong Danau and Kampong Telisai.
+By using the river journey while trading and visiting a place called Tamuan Lawai, the people on the sea side would bring goods such as dried fish, belacan etc. while the people on the land side would bring their crops such as rice, cassava, and sugarcane.The history began to be recorded around the 1940s and 1950s.

 Public housing

 The public housing estate has an area of 49 ha and as of 2018 consist of 530 detached houses, 1,368 units of terraces, and 368 'cluster' houses of 4-units each.
-It is one of the only two public housing estates in the district; the other one is STKRJ Kampong Telisai.
+It is one of the only two public housing estates in the district; the other one being STKRJ Kampong Telisai.

 The housing estate began construction in 2010 and was contracted to Tee international from Singapore.
-It was planned to complete 1,500 houses by 2013.
+It was planned to compete building 1,500 houses by 2013.